 Although they work in different areas of public health, public health practitioners all contribute to public health outcomes and promote and support the health of the public in different ways.
 For example, they may support local healthy lifestyle programmes, helping people stop smoking and exercise more.
 Or they might run immunisation programmes and screening in local communities.

-Some public health practitioners also play an important role in national and local health campaigns or may work in public health analyst, knowledge and intelligence teams in local government organisations or bodies such as Public Health England, Wales, Scotland or the UK Health Security Agency.
+Some public health practitioners also play an important role in national and local health campaigns or may work in public health analyst, knowledge and intelligence teams in local government organisations or bodies such as Public Health Wales, Public Health Scotland or the UK Health Security Agency.

 Public health practitioners should have a degree in a relevant subject or an equivalent level of experience of working in a specialist area.
 They should also be working towards or have registered with the UKPHR.
 They may have additional relevant qualifications, in, eg, project management, training and development.